orbitalhybridization/CS389_HW5/README.md

 ![Plot](latency_plot.png)

 The latencies here are generally uniform across request number and requets type, with a few outliers.
+The 95% percentile of 1.94 argues further that a significant percentage of the distribution has latencies faster than the visible outliers.

 ## Bugs, Leaks, and Warnings
 Sometimes, if maxmem is too big a number, running the server leads to an error.
 This could be due to the fact that Cache::size_type is a u_int32 and cannot take numbers over 4294967294.